Updated June 15, 2023

-- Data mining is focused on data-dependent activities such as accounting, purchasing, supply chain, CRM, etc. The required data is easy to access and homogeneous.
+- The required data is easy to access and homogeneous.
 Once algorithms are defined, the solution can be quickly deployed.
 The complexity of the data processed makes text mining projects longer to deploy.
-Text mining counts several intermediary linguistic stages of analysis before it can enrich content (language guessing, tokenization, segmentation, morpho-syntactic analysis, disambiguation, cross-references, etc).
+Text mining counts several intermediary linguistic stages of analysis before enriching content (language guessing, tokenization, segmentation, morpho-syntactic analysis, disambiguation, cross-references, etc).
 Next, relevant terms extraction and metadata association steps tackle structuring the unstructured content to nurture domain-specific applications.
-Moreover, projects may involve some heterogeneous languages, formats or domains.
+Moreover, projects may involve some heterogeneous languages, formats, or domains.
 Finally, few companies have their own taxonomy.
-However, this is mandatory for starting a text mining project and it can take a few months to be developed.
+However, this is mandatory for starting a text mining project, and it can take a few months to be developed.

-- Data mining has been considered a proven, robust and industrial technology for many decades.
-Text mining was historically thought of as complex, domain-specific, language-specific, sensitive, experimental, etc. In other words, text mining was not understood well enough to have management support and therefore, was never valued as a ‘must-have’.
-However, with the advent of digitalization, the rise of social networks and increased connectivity, companies are now more concerned about their online reputation and are looking for ways to increase loyalty with customers in a world of increasing choice.
+- In other words, text mining was poorly understood enough to have management support and, therefore, was never valued as a ‘must-have.’
+However, with the advent of digitalization, the rise of social networks, and increased connectivity, companies are now more concerned about their online reputation.
+They are looking for ways to increase customer loyalty in a world of increasing choice.
 As a result, sentiment analysis is the new focus of text mining.
-Companies have realized that information is a strategic asset made of text and that text mining is no longer a luxury, but a necessity!

 Data Mining and Text Mining Comparison Table

-Below is the list of points describe the comparisons between Data Mining and Text Mining.
+Below is the list of points describing the comparisons between Data Mining and Text Mining.

 |BASE FOR COMPARISON||Data Mining||Text Mining|